-I seem to be on a roll in this column with talking about oft-maligned, malodorous foods common in Asian cuisine.
+I seem to be on a roll with talking about oft-maligned, malodorous foods common in Asian cuisine.
 Natto, for instance, being the most noxious of them all.
 Preserved duck egg is another one.
 It's not for everyone, but of course that's what makes it so special.

 When I try to describe the taste and texture of a preserved duck egg yolk to someone who's never had it before, what comes to mind isn't exactly appetizing.
 Overripe, slightly rotten avocado.
 Baking soda and vinegar, if the two ingredients were made into a paste.
 The creamy egg yolks can be so soft that they stick to your chopsticks and leave trails of grey paste on your teeth if you bite into a piece.